polyglotte-inc/polyglotte-inc.github.io/index.md

 ---
-Title: TYPE IN MULTIPLE LANGUAGES WITH A SINGLE KEYBOARD.
+title: TYPE IN MULTIPLE LANGUAGES WITH A SINGLE KEYBOARD.
 ---

 What is the Polyglotte® [multilingual keyboard](https://patents.justia.com/inventor/maria-daniela-semeco)?